RefactoringGuru/refactoring-examples/interactive-en-after/java/replace-parameter-with-explicit-methods.md

 Let's look at this technique using an order class as an example.

-This class has a method for applying discounts that handles both fixed discounts and percentage-based ones.
+This class has a method for applying discounts that handle both fixed discounts and percentage-based ones.

-Start refactoring by extracting each version to a separate method.
+Let's start refactoring by extracting each version to a separate method.

 Now find all places where the original method is called, replacing them with calls to our new methods.

 Let's compile and test to check for errors in code.

-Once changes are complete, remove the original method and the now-superfluous constants.
+Once changes are complete, remove the original method and now-useless constants.

 Let's perform the final compilation and testing.